-To assist in addressing this issue, HHFDC certified two additional CHDO's during PY 2010; one of the new CHDO's was awarded PY2011 HOME funds to proceed with the development of affordable homeownership housing using the self-help building method, and its first project is near completion on the island of Molokai.
-In PY2012, HHFDC certified an Oahu CHDO to also provide services in the County of Kauai.
+To assist in addressing this issue, HHFDC certified two additional CHDO's during PY2010; one of the new CHDO's was awarded PY2011 HOME funds to proceed with the development of affordable homeownership housing using the self-help building method, and its first project is near completion on the island of Molokai.
+In PY2012, HHFDC certified an additional CHDO to work in all three counties.
 The CHDO was awarded PY2013 HOME funds for the renovation of nine residential buildings (73 rental units, 58 of which will be HOME-assisted) to preserve long-term affordability in Kauai's Lihue Court Townhomes project.